-The living and dining spaces are at the guesthouse’s entry level, while private rooms are located at lower levels and positioned as close to the sea as possible, making sunrises and sunsets truly magical.
+The living and dining spaces are at the guesthouse’s entry-level, while private rooms are located at lower levels and positioned as close to the sea as possible, making sunrises and sunsets truly magical.

-Zita Fidar is a unique, multi-sensorial experience: its owner, Karim, is passionate about architecture, visual arts and music, and has imbued the home with his three passions in a tasteful manner.
+Zita Fidar is a unique, multi-sensorial experience: its owner, Karim, is passionate about architecture, visual arts, and music, and has imbued the home with his three passions in a tasteful manner.
 You can say that the spirit of the house is musical: it serves as an exhibition space, hosting art and music events regularly throughout the year.

-If Zita Fidar’s unique architecture, wonderful views and beautiful spirit are not captivating enough, guests can enjoy fresh, organic meals, cold-pressed juices and specialty coffee for breakfast.
+If Zita Fidar’s unique architecture, wonderful views, and beautiful spirit are not captivating enough, guests can enjoy fresh, organic meals, cold-pressed juices, and specialty coffee for breakfast.

 Where to eat

-If you’re looking to explore culinary treats beyond the healthy eats at Zita Fidar, you can stop by Bourj Al Fidar, a casual dining space which specializes in fresh seafood and traditional Lebanese cuisine.
+If you’re looking to explore culinary treats beyond the healthy eats at Zita Fidar, you can stop by Bourj Al Fidar, a casual dining space that specializes in fresh seafood and traditional Lebanese cuisine.